levischouten/levischouten-net/content/blogs/three-underrated-vs-code-extensions-that-can-save-you-lots-of-time.md

 Link: [Template String Converter](https://marketplace.visualstudio.com/items?itemName=meganrogge.template-string-converter)

-Converting regular strings to template strings can be a tedious task, especially when dealing with complex code.
+Converting regular strings to template strings can be a tedious task.
 The Template String Converter extension simplifies this process by automatically converting regular strings to template strings when you type ${.
-This time-saving feature eliminates the need for manual conversion and streamlines your coding experience.
+This time-saving feature eliminates the need for manual conversion.
 Take a look at the demo below to see it in action:

 ![image info](/public/assets/blogs/three-underrated-vs-code-extensions-that-can-save-you-lots-of-time/demo2.gif)